JakesUdabe/A-Coherent-Guided-Generative-Model-for-Chemically-Plausible-Reaction-Temperature-Modeling/README.md

 📊 Data Availability
 To keep this repository lightweight, the raw datasets (.csv), parsed Open Reaction Database (ORD) files, and training logs (.txt) are not included directly in this repository.

-The processed dataset and pre-trained model checkpoints (.pth) can be downloaded from: [Insert Zenodo/Drive/Figshare Link Here]

 Please place the downloaded data in the corresponding data/ directories as expected by the training scripts before running them.

 🚀 Getting Started